Nazario Collection: Exploration at Río Coayuco

 The discovery of the rocks is attributed to Catholic priest José María Nazario y Cancel, a native of the municipality of Sabana Grande that had settled in Guayanilla and had received education at the University of Salamanca that included, among other things, the study of ancient languages.
 The popular story of the event was told by the priest to historian Adolfo de Hostos.
 According to this narrative, sometime during the late 1870s the minister was summoned to the deathbed of a local woman of Taíno ascent.
 There she, who was aware of Nazario's interest in archeology and native history, decided to reveal the location of a long-hidden collection of artifacts.
 This knowledge had been covertly passed from generation to generation throughout the centuries, but she decided to reveal it in hopes that the priest would recognize its historical importance and safeguard it from that point on.
 With time, the old woman was given the name of "Juana Morales" and was claimed to be "the last descendant" of Agüeybaná II or Agüeybaná El Bravo, the last ruler of the Puerto Rico natives and military leader during the Spanish–Taíno War of San Juan–Borikén (from whom the rocks get one of their colloquial namesakes), elements that were not found in the original version.
-There is no record of an elder person by that name dying during the time in the municipality’s records, but there is a local Morales family that lives at Barrio Indio and has its own oral tradition of the events dating back to at least the 1970s.
+There is no record of an elder person by that name dying during the time in the municipality's records, but there is a local Morales family that lives at Barrio Indio and has its oral tradition of the events dating back to at least the 1970s.

 Nazario then traveled between municipalities until he arrived at a riverside location in what is now speculated to have been the modern barrio Indios, reaching a stone slab that was meant as a marker.
 Digging the terrain, the priest found a tunnel and continued rummaging until he reached an alcove within which were more than 800 rocks and stones of varying sizes several of which had anthropomorphic shape, all covered in unknown petroglyphs that did not match any Amerindian civilization known to have lived in Puerto Rico or the Caribbean.

 From 1880 onwards, the rocks were taken to Nazario's personal house at Guayanilla, not the parochial house, where he kept the other fragments of this finding and several other archeological pieces as part of his collection.
 Nazario gave the people involved in the extraction a modest reward for bringing pieces there.
 In 1883, Agustín Stahl and Román Baldorioty de Castro visited the house and discussed the possibility of creating the Puerto Rico Museum of Natural History.